THE

 5

-Neoliberalism's free-market ideology makes the security of life a private rather than common enterprise; and its reward in wealth and power for competitive success systematically reinforces the aggressively selfish brain and disadvantages the less aggressive, prosocial brain.
+Neoliberalism's free-market ideology makes the security of life a competitive rather than cooperative enterprise; and its reward in wealth and power for competitive success systematically reinforces the aggressively selfish brain and disadvantages the less aggressive, prosocial brain.
 Left unregulated, neoliberalism produces social and political inequality, thereby undermining the principles and promises of democracy.
 Neoliberalism does not secure equal rights for all ("government is instituted to secure these rights"), it gives freedom for the individual's disregard of equal rights: “equal opportunity” is not a sufficient recognition of equal rights.
 A culture that induces selfish behavior through economic competition for wealth and power--or mere survival--is a progenitor of sociopathy; it does not select virtue, it selects the compromises of virtue that achieve advantage... the various expedient modes of "success."
 The neoliberal embrace of unregulated economic activity gives leeway to the corruptibility of fear-based self-interest--the neurological absence of an ethical conscience.

 There is a great irony in Classical Liberalism’s journey: it emerged in opposition to the inherited power and privilege of traditional aristocracy.
 It believed that equal rights and free-market competition among free individuals would arrive at a just and secure society for all.
-Thus, it began as a force against inequality and has produced its own inequality that now. threatens democracy.
+Thus, it began as a force against inequality and has produced its own inequality that now threatens democracy.
 The fascistic insistence on dominance destroys political democracy to prevent the people from using it to achieve economic democracy.
 Neoliberalism means neo-inequality.

 Friedrich Hayek's famed "spontaneous order" rationalization of neoliberal free-market economics is a scramble of greed and deception where all the cardinal vices are given freedom alongside the virtues of modesty and good faith, resulting in a social hierarchy replete at the top with diminished human character.
 Neoliberalism is the practice that repeals democracy's promise.